zeroc-ice/ice-builder-visualstudio/README.md

 We encourage you to [rate and review] Ice Builder for Visual Studio on the Visual Studio Marketplace.
 Your feedback helps us improve the extension.

-You can also report issues [here on GitHub], and ask questions on the [community forums] or on Ice Builder for Visual Studio's [Q & A] page.
+You can also report issues [here on GitHub], and ask questions on Ice Builder for Visual Studio's [Q & A] page.

 ## Overview